eman-bahrani/portfolio/README.md

 - **Queen’s University Belfast, Northern Ireland**
   - MSc.
 Bioinformatics and Computational Genomics (2024)
     - Completed Modules with Distinction: Scientific Programming & Statistical Computing, Analysis of Gene Expression, Genomics & Human Disease, Applied Genomics, Biostatical Informatics, Health & Biomedical Informatics & the Exposome, Systems Medicine: from Molecules to Populations.
-    - Dissertation Topic: Development of new molecular understanding in colorectal cancer.
+    - Dissertation Title: Polyp Fiction: Identification of Biomarkers in Precancerous Lesions Denoting Risk of Recurrence
 - **Qatar’s University, Qatar**
   - B.Sc.
 (Hons) Public Health Conc.
 Health Management (2019)
     - GPA: 3.89/4.00

 ## Professional Experience
 - **Dunne Lab, PGJCCR, QUB, Belfast, UK.**
-  - *Master's Student Researcher* (May 2024  – Present)
+  - *Master's Student Researcher* (May 2024  – Sept 2024)
-    - Conducting bioinformatics analysis as part of my master's thesis under the supervision of Dr Philip Dunne.
+    - Conducted bioinformatics analysis as part of my master's thesis under the supervision of Dr Philip Dunne.
-    - Collaborating with the research group to gain new molecular insights into polyps for the prognosis of colorectal cancer through big data analytics techniques.
+    - Collaborated with the research group to gain new molecular insights into polyps for the prognosis of colorectal cancer through big data analytics techniques.
-    - Utilising R packages and various open source databases to analyse clinical and gene expression data.
+    - Utilised R packages and various open source databases to analyse clinical and gene expression data.
 - **Warsha Consultancy and Development, in collaboration with the American University of Beirut (AUB), Remote.**
-  - *Research Analyst – SAWI Project* (Dec 2023 – Present)
+  - *Research Analyst – SAWI Project* (Dec 2023 – July 2024)
     - Conducting data collection interviews with 25 working women to understand their experience.
     - Active participation in project meetings and workshops, providing insights and expertise in data collection.
 - **Shamsaha Women’s Center (Non-Profit Company), Manama, Bahrain.**